[Last Updated: 21 June 2023]

-Malayan Krait (Blue Krait) – Venomous and Deadly
+Malayan Krait (Blue Krait) – A Common, Venomous, and Deadly Thailand Snake

 I’ve been looking for one of these snakes in the wild for a couple of years.
 I don’t herp at night all that much so it was really unlikely that I saw one for a bit of time – but I was due to see this one.

-Update 2015 – I’ve seen around one dozen of these snakes.
-They seem to be active most from 9 p.m. to 11 p.m. cruising the ground along sidewalks or rocks.
+Update – I’ve seen dozens of these snakes.
+They seem to be active most from 9 pm to 11 pm and cruising the ground along sidewalks or rocks.
 They are not big biters, and I’ve only seen one bite the tongs as I picked it up.
 These are relatively common snakes in Krabi province.

 Here’s the story I put on Youtube about how it came to be that I caught this beautiful krait…

 This is the ultimate krait for me in Thailand, for me.
-I’ve caught monocled cobras and maybe 60 other kinds of snake.
-Last night I hit the jackpot by catching the lovely Malayan Krait – the black / white banded snake you see in the video.
+I’ve caught monocled cobras and maybe 60 other kinds of snakes.
+Last night I hit the jackpot by catching the lovely Malayan Krait – the black/white banded snake you see in the video.

 I was herping with a guy from the UK, Michael.
 He found a red-necked keelback about 30 minutes before.
 We were herping HARD all over this great wildlife area and I was fully prepared to find nothing more.
 It was hard herping.